fugu137/DVDRipToMKV/README.md

 # DVDRipToMKV
 Batch-convert DVD-Rips to MKV using Windows PowerShell and MakeMKV.

-Feel free to use this for personal use!
+Feel free to use this to convert your DVD rips to MKV!
 Instructions below.

 ### Requirements
 * Windows PowerShell.